reactioncommerce/reaction-docs/public-docs/how-to-create-a-payment-provider.md

 ---
-id: creating-a-payment-provider
-title: Payments: Creating a Payment Provider
+title: Payments: Create a Payment Provider
 ---

 ## What is a "Payment Provider"

 Payment Providers are companies that provide a gateway between ecommerce software customer payment.
 In the U.S. that largely means credit cards